University Handbook, Section H:

 International Programs

 H30 Background and purpose.
 Kansas State University has a long and rich tradition of international involvement, including international and area studies programs on campus, faculty and student international exchange programs, technical assistance abroad, and international services to the people of Kansas and the United States.
-Recognizing the key role of international programs in a major land-grant university, Kansas State University has identified increasing international emphases as theme seven of its nine major strategic planning themes in 2001.
-The university serves the needs of the Manhattan community through its cooperation with "Friends of International Programs," a community based group established in 2005.
+Recognizing the key role of international programs in a major land-grant university, Kansas State University has identified increasing international emphases as part of its Next-Gen strategic plan.
+The university serves the needs of the Manhattan community through its cooperation with "Friends of International Programs," a community-based group established in 2005.

 H31 Coordination.
-International activities are coordinated by an associate provost for International Programs, located in the Office of International Programs (in Fairchild Hall).
+International activities are coordinated by an associate provost for International Programs (APIP), located in the Office of International Programs (OIP).
+For more information about these programs, see the OIP website.

 H32 Consortia.
 K-State is a member of the Midwest Association of Universities International (MAUI).